grahac/error_tracker_notifier/README.md

 ## How It Works

 ErrorTrackerNotifier listens for telemetry events from the ErrorTracker library and sends notifications when new errors occur.
-It handles both new errors and new occurrences of existing errors.
+It handles both new errors and new occurrences of existing errors, and implements throttling to prevent notification fatigue.

 ### Email Notifications